anydotcrypto/metatransactions/README.md

 const receipt = await tx.wait(1)
 ```

 As we can see in the above, it is easy for the user to craft and sign a meta-transaction for the target contract.
-The parametesr (or its encoding) can be sent to the RelayerAPI who takes care of wrapping it in an Ethereum transaction and getting it in the blockchain.
+The ```params``` (or its encoding) can be sent to the RelayerAPI who takes care of wrapping it in an Ethereum transaction and getting it in the blockchain.

 ## ProxyHub vs RelayHub

 As we mentioned earlier, there are two solutions to the msg.sender problem.

-- ProxyHub: Deploys a proxy account contract for the user with a deterministic address.
+- **ProxyHub**: Deploys a proxy account contract for the user with a deterministic address.
 All meta-transactions are sent via the user's proxy account.
-- RelayHub: There is no proxy account contracts.
+- **RelayHub**: There is no proxy account contracts.
 The RelayHub appends the signer's address onto the calldata that is sent to the target contract.
 It requires the target contract to support the \_msgSender() standard.

-While the ProxyHub works for all existing smart contracts, the RelayHub allows the signer's address to be the msg.sender in the target contract.
-Going forward, we hope that the RelayHub serves as an example that can become a precompile/a new opcode in Ethereum.
+While the ProxyHub works for all existing smart contracts, the RelayHub requires the target contract to support the \_msgSender() standard.
+If supported, the RelayHub allows the signer's address to be the msg.sender in the target contract.
+Going forward, we hope that the RelayHub serves as a model and it can later become a precompile/a new opcode in Ethereum.

 Note, the one big difference between the ProxyHub and the RelayHub is the forward() function.
-ProxyHub lets the user set a ```value``` of ETH that can be sent (e.g. the proxy account can have an ETH balance).
+ProxyHub lets the user set ```value``` of ETH that can be sent (e.g. the proxy account can have an ETH balance) in the meta-transaction.
 However, the RelayHub does not have a ```value``` argument and does not support sending ETH.
 See [this issue](https://github.com/anydotcrypto/metatransactions/issues/9) to find out why.

 ### Proxy Hub

 It is a central registry contract that is responsible for deploying proxy contracts (```ProxyAccount.sol```).
 Every proxy contract is destinated for a single user and it has a deterministic address via CREATE2.
-We have used the [CloneFactory](https://github.com/optionality/clone-factory/blob/master/contracts/CloneFactory.sol) to minimise storage overhead on the network.
+We use the [CloneFactory](https://github.com/optionality/clone-factory/blob/master/contracts/CloneFactory.sol) to minimise storage overhead on the network.

-There is only one function that we care about:
+There is only one function to care about:

 ```
 const user = Wallet.fromMnemonic("");